davepeck/pep750-examples/README.md

 Likewise, when PEP 750 lands, you'll be able to `from types import Template, Interpolation`.
 Right now, those types are _also_ defined in the `pep` module.

 If you're just reading the example code and tests, you probably won't have to think about this.
 We'll update this repository when an updated version of `cpython` is available.

+### Linting, formatting, etc.

+The included devcontainer loads [my fork of black that supports t-strings](https://github.com/davepeck/black/tree/pep750-support).

+`isort` is used.

+Tools like `mypy` and friends can't type check t-strings yet, hence the many extra `: Template` annotations sprinkled throughout the code.

 ## Examples